Frequently Asked Questions

 While most judges feel more comfortable issuing judgments in cases where both the intended parents and the surrogate are represented by counsel, they may grant a judgment if a surrogate is not represented.

 In some states, the original birth certificate will reflect your names.
 Other states may allow the names of one or both parents to appear on the birth certificate; it may also be possible to obtain an amended birth certificate.
 The laws vary from state to state.
 Please check with our office to discuss your specific situation.
-International Fertility Law Group has experienced reproductive law attorneys available throughout the United States.
+International Fertility Law Group has experienced reproductive law attorneys available throughout the United States and abroad.

 Your baby must be born in the state in which the parental establishment judgment was issued in order for the judgment to be recognized by that state’s government agencies, hospitals, etc.; however, there are a few exceptions to this rule, and some state vital records offices will accept a court order issued by another state.
 This varies from state to state.
 Please check with our office to discuss your specific situation.
 International Fertility Law Group has experienced reproductive law attorneys available throughout the United States.